asoplata/maurice-2004/README.md

 The easiest way to get started that works ANYWHERE is:

-1. Install Anaconda from here: https://www.anaconda.com/products/individual and restart your computer afterwards
+1. Install Anaconda from here: https://www.anaconda.com/products/individual and restart your computer afterwards.
-2. Open up a Terminal/Command-line window
+2. Open up a Terminal/Command-line window.
 3. Create a compatible "conda" environment with Python 3.7 using a command similar to

 `conda create --name=neuro python=3.7`